autowarefoundation/autoware.universe/planning/obstacle_avoidance_planner/README.md

 ## Limitation

-- When turning right or left in the intersection, the output trajectory is close to the outside road boundary.
 - Computation cost is sometimes high.
 - Because of the approximation such as linearization, some narrow roads cannot be run by the planner.
 - Roles of planning for `behavior_path_planner` and `obstacle_avoidance_planner` are not decided clearly.
 Both can avoid obstacles.